BeBe: Production

-The second season of The Proud Family: Louder and Prouder went into production in April 2022.
-During productions, series creators Bruce W. Smith and Ralph Farquhar were asked if they wanted to explore autism in an episode, to which they immediately made BeBe Proud the autistic character, though BeBe was already confirmed to be autistic before this season.
+During production of the second season, series creators Bruce W. Smith and Ralph Farquhar were asked if they wanted to explore autism in an episode, to which they immediately made BeBe Proud the autistic character, though BeBe was already confirmed to be autistic before this season.
 Holly Robinson Peete provides the voice of Dr. Lord.

-"BeBe" was written by Travis Andres and directed by Latoya Raveneau.
+"BeBe" was written by Travis Andres and directed by frequent series director Latoya Raveneau.

 Reception

-"BeBe" was positively received, with fans praising its heartwarming and realistic portrayal of autism.
+"BeBe" was positively received by fans and critics alike.
+Fans praised the episode's heartwarming and realistic portrayal of autism.
 Marcus Gibson of Bubbleblabber states, "as someone who’s also on the spectrum, I thought that episode did a solid job displaying this disability."
-Branyan Towe of Loud and Clear Reviews states "the early diagnosis and the reaction of Penny’s father, Oscar Proud both feel true to life."
+Branyan Towe of Loud and Clear Reviews states, "the early diagnosis and the reaction of Penny’s father, Oscar Proud both feel true to life."